Why study this course?

 Examine the relationship between historical events, politics and social issues such as poverty, power, gender and race on our International Relations and Politics BA (Hons) degree.

 You’ll have the freedom to explore the social movements that interest you.
-This could be anything from #MeToo, to the current #BlackLivesMatter drive or the Stonewall riots that started the fight for LGBTQIA+ rights in the United States.
+This could be anything from #MeToo, #BlackLivesMatter or the Stonewall riots that started the fight for LGBTQIA+ rights in the United States.

 On this International Relations and Politics BA (Hons) degree, you’ll explore the relationship between social and political issues around the world today and study the historical events that led to current situations.